SkyCol/Completed-articles-published-unpublished/README.md

 Please check PLANTS_Lidar.pdf
 In press, online avaiable [Cell Press, Trends in Plant Science](https://authors.elsevier.com/a/1j%7EUD4rGdjaOd7)

 ### For "Counting wheat heads using a simulation model", which is under review after minor revision, by *Computer and Electronics in Agriculture*.
-Please check Wheat_Counting.pdf
+It has also been accepted on Nobember of 2024 (Recently) Please check Wheat_Counting.pdf

 ### Always wish you a wonderful day!